 3. A three part, professional quality final report will summarize your work on this project.
 You will produce:

-b) An oral report will be
+b) An oral report,

 iv) The report should provide adequate background for a listener with no prior knowledge of your client's business or your project, and then go on to emphasize methodology, obstacles overcome and the results/quality improvements obtained.

 review a subset of the reports produced by other groups